Nike's Strategy Analysis

 Key Strategic Areas:

-How NIKE, Inc. tries to Win Strategically
+How Nike tries to Win Strategically

 NIKE wins by combining cutting-edge product innovation with unparalleled brand marketing, leveraging top-tier athlete endorsements and a robust digital-to-physical retail ecosystem to create deep, authentic connections with consumers globally.